 Zac Northup is a writer, historian, veteran, and storyteller with a deep focus on America’s founding era and the lessons it offers today.
-A former member of the West Virginia America250 Commission, he brings over three decades of experience to his work, blending rigorous research with compelling narratives that cut through modern noise and reconnect readers with the ground truth of our history.
+He brings over three decades of experience to his work, blending rigorous research with compelling narratives that cut through modern noise and reconnect readers with the ground truth of our history.

 Northup’s novels draw directly from his expertise in the American Revolutionary period, particularly the often-overlooked frontier struggles.
 The Fading Darkness trilogy — Through the Fading Darkness, Beyond the Fading Darkness, and Winter’s Ghosts — immerses readers in the Virginia backcountry from 1774 to 1776.
 These stories follow ordinary people navigating Lord Dunmore’s War, Shawnee conflicts, brutal survival, espionage, political intrigue in Williamsburg, and the raw human cost of rebellion.
 They highlight loyalty, revenge, moral gray areas, and the hybrid warfare that helped forge a nation far from the drawing rooms of Philadelphia.